ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
+Shruti Haasan reveals why she never wanted to get married but loves being in relationships: 'Mujhe… - <a href="https://medium.com/@LazyVibes/shruti-haasan-reveals-why-she-never-wanted-to-get-married-but-loves-being-in-relationships-mujhe-76f9f3a93df5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lazy Vibes`**

+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

+<h3>2.
+Visualizing The Monty Hall Problem - <a href="https://medium.com/science-spectrum/visualizing-the-monty-hall-problem-77b8a443fd91" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Science Spectrum`**

+<blockquote>A clear diagram to help you understand this counter-intuitive solution</blockquote>

+<h3>3.
 I just tried OpenAI’s updated o1 model.
 This technology will BREAK Wall Street - <a href="https://medium.com/@austin-starks/i-just-tried-openais-updated-o1-model-this-technology-will-break-wall-street-5f99bcdac976" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Austin Starks`**

-<blockquote>When I first tried the o1-preview model, released in mid-September, I was not impressed.
-Unlike traditional large language models, the o1…</blockquote>

-<h3>2.
+<blockquote>All of my articles are 100% free to read!
+Non-members can read for free by checking out this link.</blockquote>

+<h3>4.
+Three Important Pandas Functions You Need to Know - <a href="https://medium.com/towards-data-science/three-important-pandas-functions-you-need-to-know-32325f96e3a4" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Towards Data Science`**

+<blockquote>Master these techniques to stand out as a Python developer</blockquote>

+<h3>5.
 An Introduction To Software From A Hardware Perspective - <a href="https://medium.com/chifi-media/an-introduction-to-software-from-a-hardware-perspective-b5d539ca351c" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `chifi`**

 <blockquote>An introduction to a magnificent art-form through in-depth explanation of how computers work.</blockquote>

-<h3>3.
-How I Used Linear Algebra to Build an Interactive Diagramming Editor — and Why Matrix Math is… - <a href="https://medium.com/itnext/how-i-used-linear-algebra-to-build-an-interactive-diagramming-editor-and-why-matrix-math-is-d5bd552f2e8d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**

-<blockquote>Ah, matrices.
-One of those core linear algebra concepts we all encountered in school.
-Despite their significance, I never had the chance…</blockquote>

-<h3>4.
-OpenAI O3: AGI is Finally Here - <a href="https://medium.com/@hassan.trabelsi/openai-o3-the-agi-is-finally-here-d5951b995682" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hassan Trabelsi`**

-<blockquote>Imagine a world where artificial intelligence (AI) not only understands human reasoning but also mirrors it, solving problems as seamlessly…</blockquote>

-<h3>5.
-Comparing DataFrames.jl With Pandas For Python - <a href="https://medium.com/chifi-media/comparing-dataframes-jl-with-pandas-for-python-4da5059f7474" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `chifi`**

-<blockquote>A quick look at the different features in two venerable libraries from different languages.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Is SEO Dead?
-Because That Would Make a Lot Of Sense - <a href="https://medium.com/entrepreneur-s-handbook/is-seo-dead-because-that-would-make-a-lot-of-sense-74e8e3d6fcb2" target="_blank" rel="noopener noreferrer">link</a></h3>
+11 Coolest New Mac Apps You Have Never Tried Before - <a href="https://medium.com/macoclock/11-coolest-new-mac-apps-you-have-never-tried-before-74e491774d91" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Entrepreneurship Handbook`**
+✍️ **posted by `Mac O’Clock`**

-<blockquote>What if SEO died and no one told us?
-Who killed it?
-And what do we do now?</blockquote>
+<blockquote>Apps so cool you will skip the trip to Antarctica</blockquote>

 <h3>2.
-I Fully Regret My AMD-Based PC - <a href="https://medium.com/@xander51/i-fully-regret-my-amd-based-pc-d3913681d40d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Santa Claus is the Perfect Product Manager - <a href="https://medium.com/managing-digital-products/why-santa-claus-is-the-perfect-product-manager-3e42f6b4ec4b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alex Rowe`**
+✍️ **posted by `Product Coalition`**

-<blockquote>I made the wrong guesses back in 2021</blockquote>
+<blockquote>If Santa Claus were looking for a job in tech, it’s hard to deny he’d slip effortlessly into the role of a Product Manager.
+Forget the…</blockquote>

 <h3>3.
 Masks, Smoke, and Mirrors: The untold story of EgyptAir flight 804 - <a href="https://medium.com/@admiralcloudberg/masks-smoke-and-mirrors-the-untold-story-of-egyptair-flight-804-42c788fcac2d" target="_blank" rel="noopener noreferrer">link</a></h3>